-Replacing missing or damaged teeth is the key to restoring your smile, your oral health and your over-all quality of life.
+Replacing missing or damaged teeth is key to restoring your smile, oral health, and overall quality of life.
 Missing teeth can lead to secondary dental health concerns that could have a lasting impact on your health.
-Patients with missing teeth are more prone to gum disease, additional tooth loss and even bone loss.
+Patients with missing teeth are more prone to gum disease, additional tooth loss, and bone loss.

-For patients who are missing teeth, choosing the best option to replace them can be a stressful decision.
-Dr. Brent L. Blaylock offers many options including dental implants, dental bridges, and dentures.
-Below, we will help you weigh the pros and cons of each option to help you make a well informed decision.
-In almost all cases he will recommend dental implants because they deliver over a 95% success rate and offer the best long term oral health benefits.
+Below, we will help you weigh the pros and cons of each option to help you make a well-informed decision.
+He recommends dental implants in almost all cases because they deliver a 95% success rate and offer the best long-term oral health benefits.